blei-lab/ars-reparameterization/README.md

 ```
 Reparameterization Gradients through Acceptance-Rejection Sampling Algorithms.
 Naesseth, Christian A., Ruiz, Francisco J. R., Linderman, Scott W., and Blei, David M.
-Proceedings of the 20th International Conference on Artificial Intelligence and Statistics (AISTATS) 2017, Fort Lauderdale, Florida, USA.
+Proceedings of the 20th International Conference on Artificial Intelligence and Statistics 2017,
+Fort Lauderdale, Florida, USA.
 ```
 ## other
 Jupyter notebook  to generate Figure 1 in the paper.